FAQ

 Example:

-If you want to know how many milliamp hours equal a certain number of kilowatt hours, reverse the formula:
+If you want to know how many amp hours are equal a certain number of kilowatt hours, first find out the battery voltage.
+Again, this will be written as 12V but nominal voltages are a bit higher and 12.5 is a good average.

 Example: